nanjizal/xj/README.md

 # xj
-Work in progress, low level parse xml -> json for svg use.
+Work in progress needs tidying and more testing and improving but kind of works. low level parse xml -> json ( perhaps useful for svg processing? ).